that new camera or mobile won’t make you a better photographer

 Light management

 And if composition is important what to say about the light.
-Photography is writing with light, so studying the different types of light that can affect a scene, knowing the temperature of light and how it affects the white balance of a photo are things whose knowledge will improve you.
+Photography is writing with light, so studying the different types of light that can affect a scene, knowing the temperature of light and how it affects the white balance of a photo are things whose knowledge will make you improve.

 And for that you don’t need a specific team either; in fact you don’t even need a camera: all you have to do is observe what the light is like In the different environments in which we move and at different times of the day, see what they illuminate and what shadows they create.
 In short, to improve our images it is important to learn to observe the light to be able to take advantage of it and learn to control our camera to be able to capture it better.